Demand for child identification cards rises as pandemic restrictions lift

 "Every event we would go to, we would do 75 to 100 cards," said VBSO Holcomb.
 "So, now, every event we do about 100 cards, so we're getting back to pre-pandemic numbers."

-He says the IDs serve multiple purposes, but it mainly gives parents a sense of comfort.
+He said the IDs serve multiple purposes, but it mainly gives parents a sense of comfort.

 One of the volunteers coordinating the program is Gary Zalas, who is the Seniors Program Coordinator.
 He says he used to do this work with the D.A.R.E. program, but when D.A.R.E. ended, he made sure the ID's were still available to the public.
 Even after he was set to retire years ago, he couldn't stay away from the community.